 We were pleased to welcome the BBC to college for a few days recently to film segments for Songs of Praise, celebrating the ordination of the first women priests in 1994 and chatting with some of our female students currently preparing for ordination.

 In response to recent alumni and student queries, for a limited time, Trinity hoodies are now available to order.
-The deadline for orders is Thursday 2 February.
-ALUMNI AND INTERNATIONAL STUDENTS From today (16 January) until Thursday, 2 February, you can select from four colour options, several size options (including options for children), and […]
+The deadline for orders is Friday 17 March.
+ALUMNI AND INTERNATIONAL STUDENTS From today until Friday, 17 March, you can select from four colour options, several size options (including options for children), and then speak […]

 A Trinity student finds himself unexpectedly supporting a historic Arctic mission with poetry and prayers.
 When part-time Trinity student Andrew Carnegie began writing micro poetry on his Twitter account, he did not have particularly high expectations regarding readership.
 He’d hardly used his account up to that point, and, knowing that some of the poems […]